Spice World (video game): Reception

 The video game was sold out in the United Kingdom within several months of its release.
 Unlike most Sony PlayStation games at the time which "were almost exclusively bought by men," Spice World was mostly purchased by "mothers and daughters".
+The game sold 75,000 copies.

 Although a top-ten seller in the United Kingdom and garnering some reviews suggesting it would appeal to young fans of the Spice Girls, Spice World was generally critically panned as an inferior PaRappa the Rapper game.
 Reviews panned its lack of substance and content, labeling it a non-gaming experience of only pressing buttons for a few minutes.
 GameSpot stated that its limited amount of samples in the mixing feature, including "few bridges" and "sung lines cut off halfway through," lead to "choppy, amateurish" tracks.
 J.C.
 Herz of The New York Times criticized Spice World for the same reason he disliked similar interactive music video games starring celebrity artists, for the mixture of "recycled content with the illusion of choice, the fake empowerment of mixing your own version of someone else's music with a keyboard or a joystick".

 Critics also commented how it failed to capture the charm of the Spice Girls brand.
 Herz noted there wasn't even a feature to alter the Spice Girls' attire, while GameSpot claimed they were "transformed into personality-less cartoons, featuring only a few trademark idiosyncrasies."
 It also commented on the quality of the video segments: "the shocking levels of video compression and the poorly-synched voice dubbing renders the footage barely watchable."

 GamePro criticized the horrifying look of the 3D Spice Girls, "clunky, confusing controls," and dances that "are neither clear nor exciting."